Top picks for Rustavi Day tours

 Guest User2025-10-03

-It was a really good tour.
-We went to a wine town while enjoying the scenery of the Caucasus.
-There was a lot of tasting, and it was a delicious tour.
-One of the best parts of this trip was being able to have fun with people from various countries.
-The guide was also very good at showing us around, so everyone had a great time.
+It was a fantastic tour.
+We traveled to wine towns while enjoying the scenery of the Caucasus.
+There was plenty of wine tasting, making it a delicious tour.
+One of the best parts of this trip was being able to chat and have fun with people from various countries.
+The guide was excellent at leading the group, so everyone enjoyed the tour.
+So good tour.
 Great landscapes of the Caucasus.
 And good wine tasting.
 So many countries will join and enjoy talking.
 I recommend this tour!

 Reviews: Tbilisi: Kakheti Wine Region Tour with 10 Wine Tastings